accurascan/Flutter-AccuraScan-KYC/README.md

 This license is compulsory for this library to work. it will get all setup of accura SDK.

-**accuraface.license**

-This license is use for get face match percentages between two face pictures.

 **For Android**

 ```
 Create "assets" folder under app/src/main and Add license file in to assets folder.
 - key.license // for Accura Scan OCR
-- accuraface.license // for Accura Scan Face Match
-To generate your Accura Scan license contact sales@accurascan.com
 ```
 **For iOS**
 ```
-Place both the license in your project's Runner directory, and add the licenses to the target.
+Place the key.license in your project's Runner directory, and add the licenses to the target.
 ```